magento/devdocs/src/guides/v2.4/graphql/queries/pickup-locations.md

 contributor_link: https://github.com/swnsma
 ---

-Use `pickupLocations` query to receive a list of available pickup locations.
+Use the `pickupLocations` query to retrieve a list of available pickup locations.

 The `pickupLocations` query supports the following types of filters.

+*  Area filters allow you to specify a location and a radius to find all locations within that radius.
+*  Attribute filters allow you to return locations within a specified country, postal code, region, city, street, street, name, and pickup location code.

 You can specify multiple filters in a query.

-*  Area Filtering
-*  Attributes Filtering (by country/postcode/region/city/street/name/pickup location code)

 {:.bs-callout-info}
 Search by SKU assignment intersection is not supported in the GraphQl query.

-The query supports pagination and sorting (including sorting by distance if Area Filtering was applied).
+The query supports pagination and sorting (including sorting by distance if area filtering was applied).

-The query returns `PickupLocations` object which contains information about pagination and list of `PickupLocation` items.
+The query returns a `PickupLocations` object, which contains information about pagination and list of `PickupLocation` items.

 ## Syntax